puppetlabs/puppetlabs-ntp/README.markdown

 Specifies an NTP driftfile.
 Valid options: string containing an absolute path.
 Default value: '/var/lib/ntp/drift' (except on AIX and Solaris)

+#### `fudge`

+Used to provide additional information for individual clock drivers.
+Valid options: array containing strings that follow the `fudge` command.
+Default value: [ ]

 ####`iburst_enable`

 Specifies whether to enable the iburst option for every NTP peer.
 Valid options: 'true' or 'false'.
 Default value: 'false' (except on AIX and Debian)